Police Explorer Program (Post 3775)

 Benefits of becoming a reserve officer:

 - Help the police department work closely with citizens through community-oriented policing

 - Attend a 10-week reserve school offered through the Hennepin County Sheriff's Department

 - Learn about state laws which leads to a greater understanding of the complexities of law enforcement

 - Receive water safety, traffic direction and search and rescue training through the Reserve Officer Training Association

-The Maple Grove Police Department accepts applications for Reserve Officers, once a year, between May 15th and August 9th.
-Between that noted time frame you can click here to complete an application.
+The Maple Grove Police Department accepts applications for Reserve Officers periodically.
+To review open positions or volunteer opportunities within the city, please click here to complete an application.

 If you have any questions about the Police Reserve Program, send an email to a Reserve Advisor.